ZippyCatto/CattoBot/README.md

   4. Get all the dependencies.
-  5. Put your token on line 60 replacing (process.env.TOKEN) if you're going to host it on your computer, leave it like that.
-If you're using repl create a secret variable in repl called TOKEN.
+  5. Put your token on line 60 replacing (process.env.TOKEN) if you're going to host it on your computer.
   6. Type "npm start"
   7. You're all set up!